How to Get to Your Module List

 - Alphabetically: The module list is organized alphabetically by module title.
 It displays 100 modules on a page at a time.
 You can scroll through the module list and use the arrow buttons to navigate between pages.
 You can also click any of the column headers (title, type, approved, or enrolled) to sort the module list by that value.
-For example, clicking Enrolled will sort the module list by number of enrolled Learners, first least-to-most, then most-to-least, if you click Enrolled again.
+For example, clicking on the Enrolled header will sort the module list by number of enrolled Learners, first least-to-most, then most-to-least (if you click Enrolled again).

 - The Search Box: The best way to perform simple searches in the module list is to use the search box: